yalan2ny/wallet-contract-v5/README.md

 - Send up to 255 messages at once;

-- Signed actions can be sent not only by external message, but also by internal messages (can be used for gasless transactions);
+- Signed actions can be sent not only by external message, but also by internal messages (can be used for gasless esctransactions);

 - Unlimited extensions;